andrew/ultimate-awesome/README.md

 - [awesome-icp](https://github.com/icpleague/awesome-icp) - ICP-dfinity-awesome .
 - [awesome-polyhedra-recovery](https://github.com/ilya-palachev/awesome-polyhedra-recovery) - A curated list of awesome papers about polyhedra recovery.
 - [Useful-devs-awesome-list](https://github.com/inazense/Useful-devs-awesome-list) - Awesome list with useful resources for developers.
+- [awesome-linux-desktop](https://github.com/inhishonor/awesome-linux-desktop) - An awesome list of the best desktop environments for Linux.
 - [awesome-ecodata](https://github.com/inSileco/awesome-ecodata) - Currated list of ecological data and tool to access them.
 - [awesome-cheap-tiers](https://github.com/IronMooseDevelopment/awesome-cheap-tiers) - 💸 A curated list of tools and X-as-a-services that have free or cheap tiers so you can get the most bang for your 💲.
 - [awesome-nifi](https://github.com/isaccanedo/awesome-nifi) - :book: A list of useful Apache NiFi resources, processor bundles and tools.